 Section 2.
 Representations, Warranties and Undertakings of the Agent.
 The Agent hereby:

-(a) Represents that to the best of its knowledge (i) Owner Trust has arranged a financing (the “Financing”) with certain lenders (the “Lenders”) providing for the financing by the Lenders of the purchase price under the Facility Agreement, all conditions precedent to the closing of the Financing have been or will be satisfied or waived by the Lenders ; and the anticipated closing date for the Financing is on or about December __, 2000 and (ii) the amount committed by the Lenders to Owner Trust pursuant to the Financing is sufficient to pay such purchase price in accordance with the terms and conditions of the Facility Agreement.
+(a) Represents that to the best of its knowledge (i) Owner Trust has arranged a financing (the “Financing”) with certain lenders (the “Lenders”) providing for the financing by the Lenders of the purchase price under the Facility Agreement, all conditions precedent to the closing of the Financing have been or will be satisfied or waived by the Lenders ; and the anticipated closing date for the Financing is on or about December __, 2000; (ii) the amount committed by the Lenders to Owner Trust pursuant to the Financing is sufficient to pay such purchase price in accordance with the terms and conditions of the Facility Agreement; and (iii) that after closing, any failure timely to fund the commitments under Financing would constitute a default by one or more of the Agent, the Owner or the Lenders. .

 (b) Represents that, to the best of its knowledge, (i) Owner Trust is not in default of any of its obligations under any of the agreements to which it is a party pursuant to the Financing, and (ii) no event or condition exists that would reasonably be expected to give rise to any such default or the right of the Lenders to terminate their commitment referred to in Section 2(a) hereof.